EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

 6. Return to the Demo Web Page and click on the `Top 10 Products` link from the top navigation bar.
 Notice how the Top 10 products are being updated in real-time.

-7. Click on the `Cart Table` link from the top navigation bar.
-Notice how the data is updated and new carts in the Postgres tables are now available.
-You can click the `Refresh` button to see the most updated data.
+7. Click on the `Carts Table` link from the top navigation bar.
+Notice how the data is updated and that new carts are available in the Postgres tables.
+Click the `Refresh` button to see the most recent data.

-8. Return to the terminal and stop the live data generator tool by inputting ctrl+c.
+8. Return to the terminal and stop the live data generator tool by typing Ctrl + C.

 ## Step 12: Understanding Catch-up Subscription and Real-Time Processing